sashajeltuhin/kubernetes-workshop/README.md

 `kubectl apply -f geoapi`

-Alternatively to change deployment and cause the rollout, run:
+Alternatively, to change the deployment and cause the rollout, run:
 `kubectl edit deployment/geo-api`, make the change and save.
 This will initiate a rollout update for the deployment.

 Refresh the browser.
 Your new labels should appear on the first page of the web app.